This post is also available in:

 Covid-19 Info

 Covid-19 is a type of coronavirus that currently has no cure or vaccine.
 It is a virus that causes respiratory issues.
 The immune-suppressed and the elderly are the most at risk.
-The main reason why Covid-19 spreads so easily is because after exposure a person can spread the virus between 2-14 days (average 5 days) before they develop any symptoms.
+The main reason why Covid-19 spreads so easily is that after exposure a person can spread the virus between 2-14 days (average 5 days) before they develop any symptoms.

 How it’s Spread

 Coronavirus (COVID-19) is spread from person to person through the water droplets from an infected person when they sneeze or cough.
 These droplets can possibly be in the air within 6 feet of a cough or sneeze, land on surfaces, or on the hands of an infected person.
 This can then pass on to a healthy person if they inhale the cough or sneeze particles, or when they touch surfaces or the hands of an infected individual.
-It enters the body when their now-infected hands then touch their own mouth, nose or eyes.
+It enters the body when their now-infected hands then touch their own mouth, nose, or eyes.

 How to protect yourself

-- Practice exceptional hygiene
+• Practice exceptional hygiene

-- Wash your hands every time before and/or after you make contact with a person, yourself, or a common surface (keyboard, mouse, doorknob, handle, etc)
+• Wash your hands every time before and/or after you make contact with a person, yourself, or a common surface (keyboard, mouse, doorknob, handle, etc)

-- Wash with hot water and soap for 20 seconds
+• Wash with hot water and soap for 20 seconds

-- Use hand sanitizer
+• Use hand sanitizer

-- Avoid touching your eyes, nose, and mouth before first washing or sanitizing your hands.
+• Avoid touching your eyes, nose, and mouth before first washing or sanitizing your hands.

-- Avoid close contact from anyone
+• Avoid close contact from anyone

-- Cover coughs and sneezes into the pit of your elbow, or your hands.
+• Cover coughs and sneezes into the pit of your elbow, or your hands.
 Do not let yourself cough into the open air.

-- Constantly clean common surfaces like phones, tables, mice, keyboards, door knobs, etc.
+• Constantly clean common surfaces like phones, tables, mice, keyboards, door knobs, etc.

 How to Prepare